Find out how to apply to become a specialist leader of education (SLE), what's involved, and how to work with existing teaching schools.

 - excellent communication and interpersonal skills

-- an understanding of what constitutes ‘outstanding’ in your field of expertise and the ability and confidence to communicate this
+- a good understanding of what constitutes ‘outstanding’ in your field of expertise and the ability and confidence to communicate this

-- an understanding of how your specialism and skills can contribute to wider school improvement goals
+- a good understanding of how your specialism and skills can contribute to wider school improvement goals

 - an analytical approach in identifying and prioritising needs